- It is important to laugh and joke and to show the world that Islam brings great happiness to our lives.

 A while back, I wrote an article called “Lifting the Veil on Mr. Straw”.
 It was a serious reply to the comments British Minister, Jack Straw, then made about the way Muslim women dress.

 I really took him to task in the article.
-Soon afterwards, I did a Live Dialogue.
+Soon afterward, I did a Live Dialogue.
 And someone from Mr. Straw’s Blackburn constituency joined in with a comment.

 He said that instead of getting all upset, we should actually thank Mr. Straw.
 This was because hijab sales in Blackburn had actually gone through the roof since Straw’s comments.
 I had to laugh, and I thanked the brother for his sense of humor.